 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

-A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+A remission is when cancer cannot be detected in the body.
+This may also be called having “no evidence of disease” or being “NED.”

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-- Where the cancer recurred
+Where the cancer recurred

 The type of treatment your child received for the original tumor

 The overall health of your child

-If the disease recurs in the lungs, surgery is often used to remove the nodules (tumors) in the lung.
+If the disease recurs in the lungs, surgery is often used to remove the nodules, or tumors, in the lung.
 In these situations, there is usually a better outcome for children who have the lung nodules completely removed.
-This is especially true if the disease has recurred only after the initial treatment has been completed.
+This is especially true if the disease has recurred after the initial treatment has been completed.